Bringing Household Pets to Wisconsin

 CVIs must include the following:

-- Complete physical destination address
+- Complete physical origin and destination addresses.

-- Age of animal
+- Age of animal, species, breed and sex.

 Not required for household pets: